 Customer support available throughout the process

-- Term: 5-year term; payments are not required until loan forgiveness
+- Term: 5-years; payments are not made until loan forgiveness

 - Fees: No fees